 Why is it important to learn how to train a puppy to lie down?
 Dogs use certain postures naturally as ways to signal intent.
 Puppies are no different, and it’s helpful to understand what your puppy’s body language communicates.

 These include yawns, averting their eyes, and licking the nose--and also assuming a “down” position.

-Lying down not only tells other dogs that he’s no threat, it also helps relieve her own stress and tension, relaxes her, and helps her think.
+Lying down not only tells other dogs that he’s no threat, it also helps relieve his own stress and tension, relaxes him, and helps him think.
 In other words, placing your puppy in certain postures can help with his puppy attitude.
 A dog in a “down” (reclining) position is a calming signal that tells other dogs that he’s calm and means no harm.

 There are a couple of training techniques to teach your puppy to lie down on command.
 Here’s how to do it using lure training.